 Provide a tortoise with opportunities to bathe and bask in water during shedding.

-Soaking in lukewarm water will encourage old skin to fall away and a new layer to grow.
-Tortoises can’t breathe underwater, so keep the water level relatively shallow.
+Soaking in lukewarm water encourages old skin to fall away and a new layer to grow.
+Since tortoises can’t breathe underwater, keep the water level relatively shallow.

 A tortoise may hide more and be less hungry than usual.
 Don’t force the tortoise to interact, and continue providing meals at expected times, even if it doesn’t always eat.